The Polar Bear King: Plot

 The land of the far north is ruled by a wise king who has three daughters, one of whom shall one day rule over his kingdom of Winterland.
 The two older daughters lack depth and understanding, but the youngest is good hearted and kind.
 She is also uncommonly brave.
 Unfortunately for the king, she has always desired to live in a land with flowers.

-Far to the south young prince Valemon becomes king, however an evil witch has designs on becoming the most powerful person in the world.
-She believes she can do so by producing a child with the prince.
-The new king does not wish great power over others, and has no intention of marrying the witch.
-Angry, the witch curses the young king by turning him into a bear by day, and marks that he has seven years to find someone to fall in love him, and marry him.
-Further, if anyone should look upon his human face before the seven years are over, he will have lost and will have to marry the witch.
+Far to the south, young prince Valemon becomes king, but a powerful and evil witch queen wants to rule the world together with him.
+The new king does not want great power and has no intention of marrying the witch, so the witch curses the young king by turning him into a polar bear by day, and marks that he has seven years to find someone to fall in love with him.
+If anyone sees his human face before the seven years are over, he will have to marry the witch.

-The miserable bear travels north, and enters Winterland.
-There the growling beast meets the young princess, who has her father's gift of being able to speak with animals.
+The bear travels north and enters Winterland.
+There he meets the young princess, who has her father's gift of being able to speak to animals.
 She asks the bear why he is so angry, and learns that he is not a bear, but is really the king of Summerland, cursed to look as he does.
-When she learns his secret and sees the flowers of Summerland reflected in his eyes, she is filled with compassion for the young king and agrees to go to Summerland with him as his wife.
+When she sees the flowers of Summerland reflected in his eyes, she is filled with compassion for the young king and agrees to go to Summerland with him as his wife.